-Members have developed, signed, and maintained the island's trails from the club's very beginning.
+Members have developed and maintained the island's trails from the very beginning of the club.
 In 1991 this activity was made more official when a trail maintenance and development committee was created to oversee the work.
-This has involved partnerships with many government and island organizations, but primarily with BC Parks.
-The club completed the signage of the trails in three of our four provincial parks.
+This has involved partnerships with many government and island organizations.